CodyNicholson/Backend_Development_Notes/Programming_Language_Concepts/Week1.md

 ***

+###Programming Languages

 Programming languages come and go

-You have to keep up
+You have to keep up with new languages

-Keep up with the changes to your current languages too
+Also keep up with the changes to your current languages, Java 8 and C++ 11 added anonymous functions and more

-Lots of common concepts
+Fortunately, lots of common concepts

 ***